Why study a language at Derby Cathedral School?

 Our KS3 Spanish curriculum is supported by the Oxford University Press ‘Claro’ 3-year course which offers students an exciting, engaging and authentic programme of study helping to immerse them in Hispanic culture.
 This course helps to build the grammar knowledge and learning skills, including literary texts, to best prepare our students to step up to KS4 with confidence.

 KS4 (Year 10-11)

 Students will continue on their learning journey building on the foundations of core grammar and vocabulary outlined in the programmes of study for Key Stages 2 and 3 Spanish and increasing the level of linguistic and cognitive demand.
 Through studying a GCSE in Spanish students will be able to further develop their ability and ambition to communicate with native speakers in speech and writing.
 The study of Spanish at GCSE will also broaden our students’ horizons and encourage them to step beyond familiar cultural boundaries and develop new ways of seeing the world.
-Our KS4 learning journey for Spanish is supported by the Pearson Edexcel Viva 2-year course and our examination board of choice is Edexcel.
 Their 2-year GCSE learning journey in Spanish will allow them to develop their ability to communicate confidently and coherently and with increasing accuracy.
 Every student at DCS will acquire new knowledge, skills and ways of thinking through the ability to understand and respond to a rich range of authentic spoken and written material, adapted and abridged, as appropriate, including literary texts.
 Our ambition is to help our students develop language-learning skills both for immediate success and to prepare them for further language study and use at school, higher education or in employment.